-Michigan is blessed with more than 11,000 inland lakes.
-Each provide unique recreational, scenic and environmental benefits.
-These inland lakes are complex ecosystems, and are often negatively impacted by both the people that live near them as well as the water that drains into them.
+Michigan is blessed with more than 11,000 inland lakes and each provides unique recreational, scenic and environmental benefits.
+These inland lakes are complex ecosystems and are often negatively impacted by both the people that live near them as well as the water that drains into them.
 Frequently, local communities struggle to protect and manage inland lakes in a way that incorporates the best available knowledge and resources.
 Concerned citizens, decision makers, local leaders, resource professionals and lakefront property owners can learn about inland lake management and protection by enrolling in the MSU Extension Introduction to Lakes online course.

 - Lake ecology